Autonomous Cave Surveying with an Aerial Robot: Experimental Design and Results

 \subsection{Comparison Metrics}

 To calculate the memory requirements for the OG mapping approach, the incremental OG map is transmitted as a changeset pointcloud where each point consists of 4 floating point numbers: $\{x,y,z,\text{logodds}\}$.
 The changeset is computed after insertion of every pointcloud.
-A floating point number is assumed to be 4 bytes, or 32 bits.
+A floating point number is assumed to be four bytes, or 32 bits.
 For the MCG approach, the cumulative data transferred is computed by summing the cost of transmitted GMMs.
-Each mixture component is transmitted as 10 floating point numbers: 6 numbers for the covariance matrix (because the covariance matrix is symmetric), three numbers for the mean, and one number for the mixture component weight.
+Each mixture component is transmitted as 10 floating point numbers: six numbers for the symmetric covariance matrix, three numbers for the mean, and one number for the mixture component weight.
 One additional number is stored per GMM that represents the number of points from which the GMM was learned.
-The sensor origin is also stored for each GMM using 6 numbers (three to represent translation and three to represent rotation as Euler angles).
-To ensure a fair comparison of the exploration performance between the two approaches, a global occupancy grid serves as a referee and is maintained in the background with a voxel resolution of $\SI{0.2}{\meter}$.
-This occupancy grid is used to compute the map entropy over time~\citep{cover2012elements}, thus measuring the exploration progress during a simulation or a hardware experiment.
+The transform between the sensor origin reference frame and the global reference frame is stored for each GMM using six numbers to represent the three translational and three rotational degrees of freedom.
+To ensure a fair comparison of exploration performance between the two approaches, a global occupancy grid serves as a referee and is maintained in the background with a voxel resolution of $\SI{0.2}{\meter}$.
+Exploration progress in simulation and hardware experiments is measured using the map entropy.
+The map entropy quantifies how the map's uncertainty changes over time using the Shannon entropy of the global occupancy grid cells the robot could potentially observe~\cite{charrow2015icra,cover2012elements}.